- BR Premium

 - Online Hitting Lessons

 - My Account

 As with most things, there are varying opinions on what makes a successful pitcher.
 The current generation of players and coaches seems to have a sort of tunnel vision when it comes to the topic of velocity.
-The trend in baseball now, when working on velocity, centers around the involvement of a weighted balls.
-Personally, weighted balls aren’t my first choice for velocity training, but in some cases I can agree there can be benefits.
+The trend in baseball now, when working on velocity, centers around the involvement of weighted balls.
+Personally, weighted balls aren't my first choice for velocity training, but in some cases, I can agree there can be benefits.
 If you are physically strong, have efficient movements through your delivery, and maybe a little lazy with your conditioning using weighted balls could gain you a few MPH on the radar gun.

 However, and this is extremely important, using a weighted ball program, simply to add velocity to your pitching, will not make you a better pitcher.
 From my experience, throwing weighted balls tends to lead pitchers to throw up in the zone and/or create a higher risk of injuring your arm.
 Either one of those will have negative consequences on your pitching career.